iarroyof/rl4kbc-csr/README.md

         </p>
         <p>It is the 'Inference' section that is responsible for executing the necessary functions to make predictions</p>
         <img src="inference.png">
-        <p>When the user selects an example showed from <highl>io/input/inputs.csv</highl> or types their own and press the 'Go' button 'extract' function is called.</p>
+        <p>When user selects an example showed from <highl>io/input/inputs.csv</highl> or types their own and press 'Go' button the 'extract' function is called.</p>
         <p>The extract function receives the input text and classifies the sentence in a <highl>(Subject_Predicate, Object)</highl> tuple.
 For the task we use <a href="https://demo.allennlp.org/semantic-role-labeling" target="_blank">Semantic Role Labeling</a> from Allen Institute.
-The tool is based in <a href="https://verbs.colorado.edu/propbank/EPB-Annotation-Guidelines.pdf" target="_blank">EnglishPropBank annotations</a> and the extract function is our first attempt to automate  the creation of the tuples understanding all the information provided by the Allen's <a href="https://web.stanford.edu/~jurafsky/slp3/slides/22_SRL.pdf" target="_blank">Semantic Role Labeling</a>.</p>
+This tool is based in <a href="https://verbs.colorado.edu/propbank/EPB-Annotation-Guidelines.pdf" target="_blank">EnglishPropBank annotations</a> and the extract function is our first attempt to automate  the creation of tuples understanding all the information provided by the Allen's <a href="https://web.stanford.edu/~jurafsky/slp3/slides/22_SRL.pdf" target="_blank">Semantic Role Labeling</a>.</p>
         <p>The script for extract function is in <highl>src/srl_methods/</highl> </p>
         <p>The predictor function receives the <highl>(Subject_Predicate, Object)</highl> tuple and makes the prediction.
-The script for the predictor function is in <highl>src/transformer_predictor</highl> and uses <highl>src/transformer_modules</highl> and <highl>src/predictor_configuration.json</highl> to execute.
+This script is in <highl>src/transformer_predictor</highl> and uses <highl>src/transformer_modules</highl> and <highl>src/predictor_configuration.json</highl> to execute.
         </p>
         <p>Nevertheless the data to train the model and export the info to make the predictions is not available in this repository.
 Please refer to PhD I. Arroyo in order to get the data.
         </p>
         <h4>- AllenNLP</h4>
         <p>AllenNLP is a library provided from the Allen Institute for Artificial Intelligence and we needed for <highl>(Subject_Predicate, Object)</highl> tuple creation task.
 This version of KICoDi uses 2.2.0 version and 2.2.0 models.
-If you followed the instructions and created your environment via <highl>env.yml</highl> you must have installed the correct versions for KICoDi.
-If you don't, you need to know that AllenNLP libraries need PyTorch.
+You need to know that AllenNLP libraries need PyTorch.
 Please follow the steps to install correctly AllenNLP libraries:
         <ol>
-            <li>Visit <a href="https://pytorch.org" target="_blank">https://pytorch.org</a> and follow the instructions to install PyTorch in your computer.
-Make sure it is installed in the environment where you want to run KICoDi</li>
             <li>Install AllenNLP via pip: <code>pip install allennlp==2.2.0 allennlp-models==2.2.0</code></li>
+            <p>AllenNLP library will install the pytorch libraries needed to work.
+Again we recommend run KICoDi in a specific environment created for the app.</p>
             <li>You can check the installation executing:</li>
         </ol>
             <code>
                 from allennlp.predictors.predictor import Predictor
-                import allennlp_models.tagging
-                predictor = Predictor.from_path("https://storage.googleapis.com/allennlp-public-models/structured-prediction-srl-bert.2020.12.15.tar.gz")
-                predictor.predict(
-                sentence="Did Uriah honestly think he could beat the game in under three hours?.")
             </code>
         </p>
     </div>